nimrossum/research-project/docs/main.typ

 == Research Questions <researchQuestions>
 This paper investigates three research questions:
-- RQ1: Is the compression distance a more representative metric for quantifying the complexity of a version-controlled software repository than LoCC?
+- RQ1: Is the $#sym.Delta"CD"$ of a commit correlated with LoCC?
 - RQ2: To what extent does compression distance discriminate between manual or semi-automatic commit types (e.g., bug fix, feature, refactoring, documentation, style)?
 - RQ3: Does compression distance suffer from the same limitations as LoCC in quantifying the contributions of developers?